HeBECANU/tdc_autoconverter/README.md

 ## Improvements
 - It's properly version controlled on git
-- [ ] Simple moving average of reconstructed hit counts would be beneficial to user
+- [x] Simple moving average of reconstructed hit counts would be beneficial to user
-- [ ] package into a function
+- [x] package into a function
+- [ ] dynamic plotting of count trend (last few shots)

 ``` matlab
 %TO BE IMPRVOVED